-Loss of memory and decline in mental abilities can occur in people of all ages for many reasons, causing concern for the individuals as well as their loved ones.
-The NorthShore Neurological Institute's Alzheimer’s Disease and Memory Disorders program provides comprehensive, compassionate and multidisciplinary care that focuses on individuals coping with memory problems.
+Memory loss and decline in mental abilities can occur in people of all ages for many reasons, causing concern for the individuals as well as their loved ones.
+The NorthShore Neurological Institute's Alzheimer’s Disease and Memory Disorders program provides comprehensive, compassionate and multidisciplinary care that focuses on individuals coping with memory loss problems.
 Putting the patient at the very center, we work closely with family members and other care providers to ensure the patient’s comfort throughout diagnosis and treatment.

 Another key focus of our program is educating physicians and the community.
 As memory loss is prevalent in older adults, our physicians teach internal medicine and family practice residents as part of their geriatric training.

 Neurological Institute specialists are passionate about pursuing the latest advances in diagnosis and care—and about giving patients access to clinical trials designed to improve their treatment for memory loss.
 From cutting-edge imaging techniques to state-of-the-art neuropsychological evaluation tools, our doctors embrace the highest standard of care, continuously seeking new and innovative treatments.
 Depending on the type of memory disorder, both our neurologists and neuropsychologists provide assessments for the best diagnosis and treatment plan.